-There are still concerns that a full-blown trade war is possible as a result of Donald Trump's unpredictable actions on tariffs, not just with China, but with most of the developed world, with the situation seeming to change on an almost daily basis.
-However, there is also potential for any global slowdown to result in reduced demand for shipping containers from current levels and could act to limit inflation if it results in lower global shipping costs.
-It remains to be seen whether the EU authorities are able to negotiate a way through the forthcoming difficulties and avoid detrimental impacts from future global trade actions and whether there will be any knock-on effect on the UK.
+The prospect of a full-blown trade war as a result of Donald Trump's unpredictable actions on tariffs seems to have receded somewhat, but the situation would appear to have the potential to change again at any time.
+However, there is also a chance that any global slowdown would result in reduced demand for shipping containers from current levels and could act to limit inflation if it results in lower global shipping costs.
+The tariff deal recently agreed by the EU with the USA was far from favourable, putting them in a worse situation than they were before the tariff announcements began and also leaving them vulnerable to future global trade actions, however, it currently looks unlikely that there will be any knock-on effect on the UK.

 Although prices had continued to soften for many of the elements which had been driving inflation last year, January saw the highest inflation rate in ten months, with CPI increasing to 3.0% (from 2.3% in October and 1.7% in September) and mainly driven by food, fuel and energy prices.
 Recent results since then have been volatile and the slight decrease from +2.8% to +2.6% in March had been expected to be reversed, with inflation impacted from numerous different factors, especially the increases to employers' National Insurance contributions and the increase to the Minimum Wage announced at the Spring Statement which are unlikely to be reversed.
-CPI increased back up to +3.5% during "Awful April" and only reduced to +3.4% in May and is now up to +£3.6%.
-Fuel prices were highlighted by the OBR as being the main reason for the increase, however this is quite disingenuous since petrol prices are currently around -8% lower year on year; there is a contribution to the CPI number being lower since fuel prices are not down by as much as last month, but other elements are driving inflation, such as food, alcohol and tobacco, housing costs and education (VAT on private school fees).
+CPI increased back up to +3.5% during "Awful April" and only reduced to +3.4% in May and is now up to +£3.8%.
+The OBR most recently highlighted air travel costs (potentially impacted by timing of school summer holidays compared to last year) and food prices as being the main reasons for the increase, with food price inflation how having increased for four months in a row and now at +4.9%, the highest since February 2024.
 However, CPI is still expected to remain relatively close to target, although recent government actions have provided additional pressure and the Bank of England remain concerned about future increases, especially from the services sector.
 Container prices and shipping costs remain well below their previous highs and the piracy risks in the Red Sea seem to have reduced in recent months, with fewer vessels being diverted around the Cape of Good Hope and more traffic through the Suez Canal, which may lead to further reductions in global shipping costs.
 The global inflation outlook remains complex.
 Previous increases in base rates from central banks, including the Bank of England, are widely thought to be unlikely to have had any significant impact on inflation and appear to have had more potential to limit growth.